vivid-planet/comet/.changeset/dirty-trees-burn.md

 "@comet/cms-admin": minor
 ---

-Add a Master-Component which allow specifying routes and menu in one data structure.
+Add a MasterMenu- and MasterMenuRoutes-Component which both take a single data structure to define menu and routes.